bitliner/cli-args-parser-kata/readme.md

 ### 6. try to support both `string` and `array` input formats
 within the same function or a new function one of your choice.

-## General requirements
-- **We would love to see your submission written in JavaScript**.
-Although, you can use whatever language and frameworks you want.
-Use something that you know well.
-- **Provide a README with instructions** on how to compile and run the application.

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

-**CODE SUBMISSION:** Add the code to your own Github account and send us the link.

 Credits to [Ivo Putzer](https://github.com/ivoputzer) for the original idea.